February 5-9, 2022

 The Student Poster Award Competition submission deadline has been extended to Monday, November 1!

 The SLAS Student Poster Award recognizes innovative research by students, graduate students, post-doctoral associates and junior faculty (less than four years in first academic appointment) who are chosen to present a poster during SLAS2022.

-Posters chosen to be judged in the SLAS Student Poster Award competition will present their poster to the judges on between Monday, February 7 and Wednesday, February 9.
+Posters chosen to be judged in the SLAS Student Poster Award competition will present their poster to the judges on Monday, February 7.